mlabs-haskell/catalyst-funded-projects/Fund9/Seath/README.md

 ### October 2022

 Fund9 vote results were announced in late September and our Cardano Throughput Solution proposal was successfully supported by Catalyst voters.
 We renamed the project to "Seath" -- it's snappier sounding, after all.
-Because the Seath proposal was awarded over $75,000, we must submit and receive approval for a Statement of Milestones (SoM).
+Because the Seath proposal was awarded over $75,000, we must submit and receive approval for a SoM.
 We submitted our SoM and are currently awaiting confirmation from the Challenge and IOG teams.

 ## Further Information